MrHaJu/Code-Institute-Projekt-2-CSS-HTML-JavaScript/testing.md

 ### Lighthouse

-I used Lighthouse within the Chrome Developer Tools to allow me to test the performance, accessibility, best practices and SEO of the website.
+I used Lighthouse within the Chrome Developer Tools to allow me to test the performance, accessibility, best practices, and SEO of the website.

 lighthouse testing :
 * #### Desktop: